vespa-engine/blog/_posts/2022-12-05-improving-product-search-with-ltr-part-three.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="XGBoost Notebook"/>
 </a>

-The notebooks are self-container.
+The notebooks are self-contained.
 Maybe you can tune hyperparameters to see if you can improve the `NDCG` score on the dev query split?
-Our evaluation of the query test set is fully end-to-end represented in Vespa.
+Our evaluation of the test query set is end-to-end represented in Vespa.

 ## Next Blog